netdata/netdata/collectors/python.d.plugin/chrony/README.md

-# chrony monitoring with Netdata
+# Chrony monitoring with Netdata

 Monitors the precision and statistics of a local chronyd server, and produces: